nikantonov/digital_diary_android_app/README.md

 # digital_diary_android_app
-Android project for content sorting
+This is an Android app for sorting content (photo, audio and video).
+It also downloads additional information from the Internet.